 Housing costs in Grover Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grover Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Grover Beach is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Grover Beach who work in office and administrative support (12.81%), sales jobs (11.77%), and food service (7.83%).
+Unlike some cities, Grover Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grover Beach are a mix of both white- and blue-collar jobs.
+Overall, Grover Beach is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Grover Beach who work in sales jobs (9.69%), office and administrative support (8.89%), and food service (8.85%).

 Also of interest is that Grover Beach has more people living here who work in computers and math than 95% of the places in the US.